2026-2027 ERAS Residency Application Guide

 3. Applicants complete their MyERAS application, assign supporting documents, select programs, and apply to programs.

-4. The applicant’s Designated Dean’s Office and letters of recommendation authors upload supporting documents.
+4. The applicant’s Designated Dean’s Office and letter of recommendation authors upload supporting documents.

 5. Examining boards receive and process requests for transcripts.